 Current Processing Times for NIWs

 Unlike other types of employment-based visas, premium processing is not available for NIW visas.
 As such, there is no way to speed up the process beyond the fact you are already skipping the labor certification stage.
-However, as long as the visa number for your country is current, if you are physically present in the US in lawful status at the time you file the I-140 petition you are also able to file your I-485 Application for Adjustment to Permanent Resident Status along with your I-765 Application for an Employment Authorization Document (Work Permit) at the exact same time.
-This allows you to obtain authorization for employment generally within three to five months of applying while you wait for the eventual approval of your green card.
+However, as long as the visa number for your country is current, as it appears it will for the remainder of fiscal year 2020 for most countries, you are also able to file your I-485 Application for Adjustment to Permanent Resident Status along with your I-765 Application for an Employment Authorization Document (Work Permit) if you are physically present in the US in lawful status at the time you file the I-140 petition.
+This allows you to obtain authorization for employment generally within four to six months of applying while you wait for the eventual approval of your green card.
+If you are interested in finding out whether you qualify for the national interest waiver you can complete our EB-2 NIW Evaluation form here or watch the video below to find out more information.

 Utilize Experienced EB-2 National Interest Waiver Lawyers

 Colombo & Hurd offers a range of services to foreign nationals seeking to immigrate to the United States.
 This includes guiding clients on the best visa option for their situation and assisting them with the visa process through green card issuance.
-Several of our attorneys have extensive experience with the EB-2 NIW process and we have obtained a significant number of approvals over the last two years.
-Contact our Orlando office today at (407) 478-1111 or call us in Tampa at (813) 444-1114 to schedule an initial consultation.
+Several of our attorneys have extensive experience with the EB-2 NIW process and we have obtained a significant number of approvals over the last several years.
+Contact one of our offices today at (407) 478-1111 for Orlando, (305) 455-0590 for Miami or call us in Tampa at (813) 444-1114.
 You can also reach us online anytime.